Common

 Of the 44 States included in Annex 2 required for entry into force of the CTBT, all have signed with the exceptions of the Democratic People’s Republic of Korea (DPRK), India, and Pakistan.
 Five of the 44 Annex 2 States have signed but not ratified the CTBT; they are China, Egypt, Iran, Israel, and the United States.

-READ ALSO: How do you explain refraction?
+READ ALSO: How do I advertise around the city?

 Is Pakistan member of FMCT?